Glossary of M&A Terms

 Escrow Holder: A neutral third-party that prepares routine financial, compliance and legal documents related to the transfer of a business and holds funds until the parties fulfill specified conditions.

 Executive Summary: A 1-page profile of a business that is used to solicit buyer interest.
-It is usually a “blind” synopsis of the CBR, with all identifying information removed.
+It usually has all identifying information removed.
 This is also called a “teaser”.

 FIFO: Acronym for the First In, First Out inventory valuation method.
 The first inventory units purchased are considered to be the first sold.
 Therefore the cost of the inventory would be based on the most recent units purchased.
 The end result of this method (in an inflationary cost environment) is that the ending inventory value is higher, and therefore cost of goods sold is lower, which in turn makes gross profit and net profit greater.
 The opposite would be true if purchase costs were declining over time.
 See LIFO.